ironbar/orangutan/reports/04_Modeling.md

 * Does not know how to navigate on platform mazes of multiple colors, it does very well on blue platforms.
 * Navigation does not seem to be very intelligent, sometimes a goal is seen but ignored.

+Actions:
+* Duplicate weight of arena with small goal
+* Created level create_arena_with_bouncing_goal

 <!---

 ## Iteration n.
 Iteration_title